AN INTRODUCTION TO NORTHPARK

 Key Features of NorthPark

-Max density of 3 dwelling units per acre
+Maximum density of 2.4 dwelling units per acre

 Park-to-Park development principles will create trail connectivity and preserve open space per the Sonoran Preserve Plan of 1998